MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-Windows-PowerShell-50.md

 ---

 # What&#39;s New in Windows PowerShell
-Windows PowerShell Â® 5.0 includes significant new features that extend its use, improve its usability, and allow you to control and manage Windows-based environments more easily and comprehensively.
+Windows PowerShell  5.0 includes significant new features that extend its use, improve its usability, and allow you to control and manage Windows-based environments more easily and comprehensively.

 Windows PowerShell 5.0 is backward-compatible.
 Cmdlets, providers, modules, snap-ins, scripts, functions, and profiles that were designed for Windows PowerShell 4.0, Windows PowerShell 3.0, and Windows PowerShell 2.0 generally work in Windows PowerShell 5.0 without changes.

 # Installing Windows PowerShell
-Windows PowerShell 5.0 is installed by default on Windows Server Â® 2016 Technical Preview and Windows 10 Â®.
+Windows PowerShell 5.0 is installed by default on Windows Server  2016 Technical Preview and Windows 10 .

 To install Windows PowerShell 5.0 on Windows Server 2012 R2, Windows 8.1 Enterprise, or Windows 8.1 Pro, download and install [Windows Management Framework 5.0](http://aka.ms/wmf5download).
 Be sure to read the download details, and meet all system requirements, before you install Windows Management Framework 5.0.